muhmmadwaqar/Livetime_weather_app/README.md

 Contributing
 We welcome contributions from the community!
 To contribute:

-Fork the repository.
-Create a new branch:
-sh
-Copy code
-git checkout -b my-feature-branch
-Make your changes and commit them: sh
-Copy code
-git commit -m 'Add new feature'
-Push your changes to the branch: sh
-Copy code
-git push origin my-feature-branch
-Submit a pull request for review.
 License
 This project is licensed under the MIT License.
 For more details, please refer to the LICENSE file.